ploomber/jupysql/doc/community/developer-guide.md

 In the unit testing suite, there are a few pytest fixtures that prepare the environment so you can get started:

-- `ip_empty` - Empty IPython session
+- `ip_empty` - Empty IPython session (no database connections, no data)
-- `ip` - IPython session with some sample data and a SQLIte connection
+- `ip` - IPython session with some sample data and a SQLite connection
+- To check the other available fixtures, see the `conftest.py` files

 So a typical test will look like this: